dojoengine/book/src/tutorial/onchain-chess/4-test.md

         world.execute('move_system'.into(), move_calldata);
 ```

-And then we repeating moving and checking that is correct. :)
+Then we repeat moving and checking that is correct. :)
-Base on that you can able to create your own play scenario!

-## Need help?
+## Congratulations!

-If you are stuck? don't hesitate to ask questions at [Dojo community](https://discord.gg/akd2yfuRS3)!

-Here is the [answer](https://github.com/rkdud007/chess-dojo/blob/tutoral/src/systems/occupy.cairo) for chapter 2.
+You finished basic contracts of an onchain chess game built with Dojo engine.
+As a mentioned start, this tutorial does not handle full features or may not be the ideal way.
+There are many parts that you can optimize, add legal checks, and add edge cases.
+If you want to build this chess project more solid here are some challenges that would suggest.

+- Try to build initiate_system that can handle lazy init.
+If you don't know what is lazy init, read [this](https://en.wikipedia.org/wiki/Lazy_initialization).
+It would enable us to generate onchain action more optimized way.
+- Try to add the checkmate feature.
+Right now we didn't add when the game is ending.
+To check if the situation is checkmate, you need to calculate based on whole squares.
+- Try to add additional edge cases.
+Like castling, En Passant Capture, Pawn Promotion, etc..
+- Make your own chess rule! ...
+You can make your own [immortal game](https://immortal.game/)

+And share that you finished our project in [Dojo community](https://discord.gg/akd2yfuRS3)!